correlaid-paris/projects/README.md

 We participate in covid hackathons happening now around the globe.
 Check the Open Covid on www.jogl.io website platform.

+COVID-19 Datathon organised by MIT read more on https://covid19challenge.mit.edu/datathon/

 # Contact
-If you would like to receive information about future events in CorrelAid, for suggestions of projects please contact Liubov, Rahel, Vivien or Marianna  liubov.tupikina@cri-paris.org or rahel-becker@hotmail.com if you have other ideas on projects!
+If you would like to receive information about future events in CorrelAid, for suggestions of projects please contact Liubov, Rahel, Vivien or Marianna  liubov.tupikina@cri-paris.org if you have other ideas on projects!